makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 # Background

 * Whisper (Radford+ 2022), OpenAI’s SotA automatic speech recognition (ASR)
   * alternatives such as HuBERT and Wav2Vec2-BERT, since previous works  have shown that
   * Whisper has a stronger language encoding module at capturing speaker attribs (Kyung+ 2024; Yang+ 2023)
     * due to its pretraining objective of transcription/translation.
 * speech recognition vastly improved (Radford+ 2022; Hsu+ 2021).
 However, they
-  * hE limited ability to capture deeper semantics and speaker attributes compared to a textbased language model (Chen+ 2024; Dong+ 2022).
+  * hE limited ability to capture deeper semantics and speaker attributes compared to a text-based language model (Chen+ 2024; Dong+ 2022).
   * Prior works that have addressed this have targeted a very narrow scope of psychological attributes (Busso+ 2008).
   * need for bridging speech encoders’ acoustic robustness